Jeromeschmidt/Deep_RL_bot_spring_intensive/README.md

 Evaluation Formula: score = ((number of possible streaks of 4)*10 + (number of possible streaks of 3)*5 + (number of possible streaks of 2)*2)

+## Challenges I Faced
+**Compute time for Connect 4 bot to make a single move could be greater than 1 hour on my laptop.
+Solved by using depth limitation of Minimax search and an evaluation function to significantly reduce compute time.**

 **Student Name:**
 > Jerome Schmidt